-Tip: Alternatively, you can open the dialog box by clicking on the group arrow $\checkmark$ in the bottom right corner of any command group of the ribbon tab Chart.
+Tip: Alternatively, you can open the dialog box by clicking on the group arrow ✓ in the bottom right corner of any command group of the ribbon tab Chart.

-On the Format tab, you can change the position and size of the chart.
+On the Format tab, you can change the size and positioning of the chart.